MulweliMX/FCI-Website/README.md

 # FCI-Website
  Website project for FCI
-This is a church website for Faith Chapel International, Website is Under development and additional feature are being added with time
+This is a church website for Faith Chapel International, Website is Under continuous development as additional feature are being added with time

+view site: Https://fcitv.co.za

 Enquiries : mxcreations0123@gmail.com